Magic beat Wolves 127-120 after fight, 5 players ejected

 Rivers, Jaden McDaniels and Taurean Prince were ejected for the Timberwolves, who had lost forward Kyle Anderson earlier in the game due to injury.
 Bamba and Suggs were tossed for Orlando.

-Reserve forward Bol Bol had 14 points for the Magic, who got 72 points from their bench.
+Reserve big man Bol Bol had 14 points for the Magic, who got 72 points from their bench.
 Orlando had lost three of four, but got a rare strong defensive performance that was aided by Suggs’ on-ball defense before he was ejected.

+“You’ve got to keep playing,” Magic coach Jamahl Mosley said.
+“You have to win the game between the lines.
+It’s not about all the talking.
+It’s not about any of that.
+You’ve got to make sure you play the right way, do the right thing, continue to share the basketball and continue to defend.”

 D’Angelo Russell had 29 points and 10 rebounds for Minnesota, which had won six of eight.
 Anthony Edwards added 19 points and Rudy Gobert scored 15.